Stackclash/5e-vault/5. Mechanics/Races/Half Orc.md

 Half-orcs' grayish pigmentation, sloping foreheads, jutting jaws, prominent teeth, and towering builds make their orcish heritage plain for all to see.
 Half-orcs stand between 6 and 7 feet tall and usually weigh between 180 and 250 pounds.

-Orcs regard battle scars as tokens or pride and ornamental scars as things of beauty.
+Orcs regard battle scars as tokens of pride and ornamental scars as things of beauty.
 Other scars, though, mark an Orc, or half-orc as a former slave or a disgraced exile.
 Any half-orc who has lived among or near orcs has scars, whether they are marks of humiliation or of pride, recounting their past exploits and injuries.
 Such a half-orc living among humans might display these scars proudly or hide them in shame.

 ### The Mark of Gruumsh